COVID-19 (coronavirus) Update

 All Bureau of Engraving and Printing public tours have been suspended as a contingency related the COVID-19 situation.

-Public tours of the State Department are temporarily suspended until further notice.
+Public tours of the State Department's Diplomatic Reception Rooms are temporarily suspended until further notice.